 Ah, payday.
 The one day every month we can live likely royalty before another 30 days of paying bills and staying in.

-If it's your special day today then you'll want to make the most of it before all your hard-earned cash disappears.
+You'll want to make the most of it before all your hard-earned cash disappears.

 All of these Galway restaurants have delectable menus and with a bit of extra cash in your pocket at the end of the month, you'll be able to find a dish you normally wouldn't splash out on.